 The following items must be returned by email to email@example.com or by mail to The Peter Agris Memorial Journalism Scholarships Committee, c/o Nancy Agris Savage, 9 Nonesuch Drive, Natick, MA 01760 by no later than March 1, 2014: 1) completed application; 2) current transcript; 3) required essay and 4) copies of any published articles or other professional materials that would enhance the application.
 Questions may be directed to firstname.lastname@example.org.

 Hellenic Times Scholarship Fund

 Greek American students are eligible to apply for scholarships based on both need and merit.
 Applicants must be enrolled in a graduate program at an accredited college or university. http://www.htsfund.org/guidelines.html

 Founded in 1975, the Hispanic Scholarship Fund (HSF) offers various scholarship opportunities for US citizens or permanent residents of Hispanic heritage who are planning to pursue a full-time graduate degree program at a US accredited institution within the United States, Puerto Rice, US Virgin Islands, or Guam.
 More information on individual scholarship requirements can be found on the HSF website.

 The Korean American Scholarship Foundation

 The Korean American Scholarship Foundation (KASF) awards numerous scholarships of $1,000 or more to Korean American college students currently enrolled in a full-time graduate program within the US.
-The scholarship recipient is selected on the basis of financial need, academic achievement, school activities, and community service.
+Scholarship recipients are chosen on the basis of financial need, academic achievement, school activities, and community service.
 Applications and instructions are available at: http://www.kasf.org/

 Native American Journalists Association (NAJA)